 In 2013, we began to intensify our approach to environmentally responsible banking.
-We conducted broad-based research with the aim of creating an activity-specific environmental and social risk profile of each economic activity that could potentially have a medium or high environmental impact.
-We used the findings of our research to develop activity-specific assessment forms, which explain the potential adverse environmental impacts for all relevant kinds of economic activities and specify which technologies can be applied to prevent or mitigate these impacts.
+We conducted broad-based research with the aim of creating a specific environmental and social risk profile for each economic activity that could potentially have a medium or high environmental impact.
+We used the findings from our research to develop activity-specific assessment forms, which explain the potential adverse environmental impacts of all relevant kinds of economic activities and specify which technologies can be applied to prevent or mitigate these impacts.
 The assessment process takes various aspects into account, such as water pollution, soil pollution, air pollution and waste management.

 The ProCredit banks employ different assessment forms to analyse and evaluate the environmental, health and safety performance of their clients.
-During an assessment, the staff responsible for the lending process refer to the criteria below to identify the areas in which clients already manage their environmental and social impact.
-However, we also help clients to develop an even greater awareness of environmental and social risk and support them to enhance their processes accordingly.
+During an assessment, the staff responsible for the lending process refer to the criteria below to identify the areas in which clients are already managing their environmental and social impact.
+However, we also help clients to develop an even greater awareness of environmental and social risk and support them in their efforts to enhance their processes.